Robert Trias: Honors

+Trias is a two time inductee to the Black Belt Magazine Hall of Fame.
+His first induction was a Black Belt Editor's Award, in the class of 1979.
+His second induction was an Honorary Award, in the class of 1989, the year of his death, posthumously honoring his legacy.

 Legacy

-Trias formed the United States Karate Association in 1946, it continued after his passing until 1999.
+Trias formed the United States Karate Association in 1946, which continued after his passing until 1989.
 An arm of the USKA was the Trias International Society, which honored the outstanding competitors of the USKA in its heyday.
 The Trias International Society froze all new inductions after Master Trias' passing.
-Trias International members carried on the tradition by forming extended hall of fames such as USKK Bushido International Society, USKA (alliance) Hall of Fame, Hawkes International Society, Bowles International Society, Rabino Shuri-Te Society, PKC Elite, and the International Warrior Society.
+Trias International members carried on the tradition by forming extended halls of fame such as USKK Bushido International Society, USKA (alliance) Hall of Fame, Hawkes International Society, Bowles International Society, Rabino Shuri-Te Society, PKC Elite, and the International Warrior Society.